paugier/nbabel/py/vector.md

 ### 3. A container for homogeneous objects

-In pure Python, there is no container specialized to contain only homogeneous objects (objects of the same types and of the same size, actually, there is the module `array`, but it's very limited as explained below).
-Since we start with 1D sequence, let's call this type a `Vector` (as in Julia).
+In pure Python, there is no container specialized to contain only homogeneous objects (objects of the same types and of the same size).
+(Actually, there is the module `array`, but it's very limited as explained below.)
+Since we mostly need 1D sequence, let's call this type a `Vector` (as in Julia).

-The elements have to be stored continuously in memory.
-Since we are in Python, we actually need 2 continuous arrays: one for the Python objects accessible from Python and a second one for the native variables.
-Therefore, iterating on the elements could be much faster than with lists (just a pointer increment).
+The elements have to be stored contiguously in memory.
+Alignment of the native data is of course very important for performance.
+Since we are in Python, we actually also need few Python objects accessible from Python.
+Iterating on the elements could be much faster than with lists (in many cases just checking than there are no other reference to the object and increment one or few pointer(s)).
+For small arrays, we could even have another native array containing one Python objects per element.
 Moreover, JIT and AOT compilers could know the type of the elements without type check.
-Alignment of the native data is of course very important for performance.

 The mathematical operators would act on elements (like Numpy arrays and in contrast to `list`, `tuple` and `array.array`).
 For standard numerical types,